strangerstudios/pmpro-ccbill/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.2 - 2023-04-09 =
+* BUG FIX: Only cancel relevant URL on sub cancellation.
+* BUG FIX: Fixed calculation of the initialPeriod value passed to CCBill.
+* BUG FIX: Fixed errors in the webhook code.

 = 0.1 - 2022-10-05 =
 * Initial Release